Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

 Rehabilitation is the process of helping a person achieve his/her maximum functional potential.
 This process begins immediately, even when the injured person is in a coma.
 There may be problems related to movement, memory, attention, slowness of thinking, difficulties with speech and language, behavior problems, and personality changes.
 These problems, which may persist for a long time, are dealt with during rehabilitation.

 This scale was developed by the professional staff of the Rancho Los Amigos Hospital in Downey, California to describe the stages of recovery after brain injury.
 Originally an eight-point scale, it has been revised to include ten stages.
 Many hospitals and rehabilitation centers use this scale.
 At level 1, for example, the patient shows no response, and at Level 10, responses are purposeful and appropriate.
-(See the Centre for Neuro Skill's TBI Resource Guide for details.)
+(See the Centre for Neuro Skill's For TBI Resources)